SurajSSingh/Site/content/blog/better_sieve/part-0.md

 Fortunately, removing the evens did not change the number we need to skip by.
 All multiples of $3$ are separated by 3 in `range_1` and also separated by 3 in `range_2`.
-For example, every multiple 3 in the full range is separated by 3 (should be obvious, since its a multiple of 3).
+For example, every multiple 3 in the full range is separated by 3 (should be obvious, since it is a multiple of 3).
 When we remove the even numbers, all multiples are now separated by 6 (e.g. 3 -> 9, 9 -> 15, 15 -> 21, etc.).
 However, removing even numbers also removes half the numbers between the multiples, so 6 becomes 3.